 By now it’s generally accepted that having both parents involved after divorce provides numerous benefits for children.
 Not only from an emotional standpoint, as illustrated above, but in practical terms as well.

 A study from Rutgers University in New Jersey examines the impact of fathers remaining in a child’s life after a split.
-The findings show that fathers who don’t live with their children, but who maintain a consistent involvement, reduce a child’s food insecurity.
+Findings show that fathers who don’t live with their children but maintain a consistent involvement, reduce a child’s food insecurity.

 In short, kids are more likely to have enough to eat and less likely to worry about where their next meal is coming from with both parents around.

 This doesn’t simply include financial support or monetary contributions either, though that certainly plays a role.
 The study found that making child support payments alone didn’t alleviate food insecurity.
 In addition to cash, involvement includes spending time with the child, and “’in kind’ support, such as treats, gifts, and payment of medical or childcare expenses.”

 Related Reading: Preparing For Your Child Custody Case

 This all leads to the question: are fathers more important than mothers?

 No, no they’re not.
 Neither parent is more important, and both are vital.
 What matters most is that both parents show up and stay involved.

 Both parents are indispensable and hugely important to kids through all stages of life.
 The true extent depends a great deal on the relationships and the people involved.
 And, of course, countless factors go into nurturing and supporting healthy relationships between parents and children.

 More than anything, these studies and those like them illustrate the importance of remaining in your child’s life, even after divorce.
 You may never want to see your ex again, but it benefits your kids in countless ways.